Email font network etiquette for colour and type to make messages better with 2 readability netiquette tips that add more meaning.

-Email font netiquette tips for readability. applies most to work email.
-Use blue or black font for professional electronic messages.
-Use these when sending email about how you earn a living.
+Readability email font netiquette tips.
+Applies most to business email.
+Use blue or black font for work electronic messages.
+When sending email about how you earn a living.
 In the software applications.
 Other colours distract from the message.
 Furthermore, others are traditionally considered unprofessional.

 Email safe fonts and typography are an accessibility issue where colour is concerned.
 Professionals need to make readable messages.
 So, coworkers take correct actions upon receipt.